- APRs as low as 5.99%

 - Age: You must be at least 18 years old.

 - Citizenship: You must be a U.S. citizen, permanent resident, or immigration visa holder.

-- Residence: Payoff personal loans are currently available in all states except for Massachusetts and Nevada.
+- Residence: Happy Money personal loans are currently available in all states except for Massachusetts and Nevada.

 - Identification: You must have a Social Security number.

 - Checking account: You must have a valid checking account.

 - Pre-qualification: Happy Money lets you pre-qualify for a personal loan online in order to estimate your approval odds and potential rates.
 This will not affect your credit score.